eugeneoei/installfest/README.md

 Here you will find the different set of instuctions for your installation.
 Depending on the OS you are on, please follow the instructions in the respective section.

+Before you get started, here is an **IMPORTANT** point to note.
+At any point when you are prompted to enter a password, what you type will not be reflected on the `Terminal` app (for MacOS) or `WSL` app (for windows).
+Please remember whatever password you are typing!

 ## MacOS

 For MacOS, follow the instructions in [this](./instructions/macos-installation.md) document.